xagbua/conditional-font-changer/README.md

-# Improved Font Changer for Google Chrome
+# Improved Font Changer for Chromium

 ## What is this?